 The History of USB

 USB 1.0 came in 1995 and offered a transfer rate of 12 megabits.
-It was followed by USB 1.1 that worked with other conventional devices.
+It was followed by USB 1.1 which worked with other conventional devices.
 That was the first time the USB connector was introduced.
 Three years later, the iMac G3 became the first mass-market PC to support serial and parallel ports with respect to USB.

 The year 2000 saw the arrival of USB 2.0, which offered some robust delivery options including the ability to charge your phone.
 Fast forward to 2008, the market witnessed the advent of USB 3.0 as an upgraded version, offering a 5Gbps transfer speed.